-- Data table (if you had to backtrack, include original data table as well as the adjusted one) - GRAPH #1: the growth of population vs. generations - GRAPH #2: the use of water, land, and energy vs. generations - IN THE DICUSSION: Explain your reasons for choosing the type(s) of employment and energy type(s) over the generations and the effectiveness of your choices.
+- Data table (if you had to backtrack, include original data table as well as the adjusted one) - LINE GRAPH #1: the growth of population vs. generations (if you had to backtrack, include the original graph as well as the adjusted one) - LINE GRAPH #2: the use of water, land, and energy before redemption vs. generations (if you had to backtrack, include the original graph as well as the adjusted one) - IN THE DICUSSION: In addition to what is shown on the APES Formal Lab Report Format, explain your reasons for choosing the type(s) of employment and energy type(s) over the generations and the effectiveness of your choices.
 Include alterations you would do if you were to do this activity over again and why.
 If applicable, discuss which item(s) you ran out of and why. - For calculations, show one sample calculation from one line of your data table.
-See lab sheet for example.

-• No Error Analysis is needed.
+See lab sheet for example. - No Error Analysis is needed.